 Physician Assistant Studies Competitive Admissions Process

-Transfer students who want to be considered for the 1st selection must submit their application and all official transcripts to the Penn College Admissions Office by January 10 prior to the fall semester in which they seek admission into the major.
-To be considered for the 2nd selection, transfer students must submit all transcripts by June 10 prior to the fall semester in which they seek admissions into the major.
+Transfer students who want to be considered for the first selection must submit their application and all official transcripts to the Penn College Admissions Office by January 10 prior to the fall semester in which they seek admission into the major.
+To be considered for the second selection, transfer students must submit all transcripts for review by June 10 prior to the fall semester in which they seek admissions into the major.

-Additionally, by January 10 (for the 1st selection) and June 10 (for the 2nd selection) prior to the fall semester in which they seek admissions into the major, all students must document via the electronic logging system, a minimum of 300 hours of health care exposure, including a minimum of 16 hours with a practicing PA-C. Current students can access this system with their Penn College ID and password.
+Additionally, by January 10 (for the first selection) and June 10 (for the second selection) prior to the fall semester in which they seek admissions into the major, all students MUST document via the electronic logging system, a minimum of 300 hours of health care exposure, including a minimum of 16 hours with a practicing PA-C. Current students can access this system with their Penn College ID and password.
 Transfer students must first be accepted to Penn College and satisfy the tuition deposit and placement testing requirements to access to the system.

-Transfer students holding a bachelor’s degree from a regionally accredited institution who have completed all pre-professional requirements may be eligible for selection into the two-year combined BS/MS degree.
-All official transcripts must be submitted to Penn College along with the Application for Admission.
+Transfer students holding a bachelor’s degree from a regionally accredited institution who have completed all of the pre-professional program requirements may be eligible for selection into the two-year combined BS/MS degree for Fall 2020.
+All official transcripts must be submitted to Penn College along with the Application for Admission and tuition deposit.
 For transfer students who are selected, their entire bachelor’s degree will be accepted as transfer and the student will receive a combined Bachelor/Master of Science in Physician Assistant Studies degree upon successful completion of the didactic and clinical years.

 Transfer applicants without a prior degree may apply and submit official transcripts to Penn College for evaluation to determine if they meet all of the pre-professional course work requirements.
-If they do, they will be deemed eligible for possible selection into the two-year combined BS/MS degree.
+If they do, they will be deemed eligible for possible selection into the two-year combined BS/MS degree for Fall 2020.
 Otherwise, they will be placed into the Pre-Combined Bachelor/Master degree.

 Transfer applicants who do not meet all pre-professional requirements will be placed in the pre-major to complete outstanding requirements and will be subject to the Physician Assistant Studies Admission Ranking System upon eligibility.